davegallant/terraform-aws-beanstalk/README.md

 All PRs require the `ci` GitHub Action steps to pass before merging.

+These `ci` steps confirm:

+- terraform code is formatted consistently
+- terraform can be validated successfully
+- terraform can be planned against staging successfully

 ## Continuous Delivery (CD)

 CD also leverages the same GitHub Actions workflow as CI.